Call today to schedule a free consultation, 775-233-6711

 How much does mediation cost?

-Mediation costs anywhere from $175.00 to $250.00 per hour, depending on the complexity of the matter.
+Mediation fees are $250.00 per hour.
 The average mediation session (excluding divorce) is 3-4 hours.
 Parties can prepay for the mediation on this website using PayPal.
 This will allow you to use your credit card if you prefer.

 Who Pays for Mediation